Norfolk Island Regional Council

 Personal information is information or an opinion, whether true or not, about a person whose identity is apparent, or reasonably ascertainable, from the information or opinion.

-The Norfolk Island Regional Council does not collect personal information if you only browse websites operated by the Norfolk Island Regional Council.
-However, servers used by the Norfolk Island Regional Council or by its public sector employees or by statutory officers in Norfolk Island and by third parties acting on our behalf including Norfolk Telecom and Telecom New Zealand International (TNZI) may send you one or more cookies, and may collect a variety of information including your IP address.
+The Norfolk Island Regional Council does not collect personal information from customers as they browse websites operated by the Norfolk Island Regional Council.
+However, servers used by the Norfolk Island Regional Council employees or by statutory officers in Norfolk Island and by third parties acting on our behalf including Telecom New Zealand International (TNZI) may send you one or more cookies, and may collect a variety of information including your IP address.
 This is common practice online, and is for the purposes of:

 - enabling you to return to pages you have already visited on our website, and